gochev/javabeer/README.md

 Standard spring boot application with Thymeleaf 3.0 as a view engine.
 I also use the layout dialect, currently only one view is in use called home.html and one layout called layout.html.

 The user management is still missing.
+If you want to help check the issues.